 Landlords in the social rented sector are responsible for clearly setting out to the tenant which of their service charges are eligible, in accordance with the eligible service charges regulations and guidance.
 The claimant will report this as part of their claim.

 In the private rented sector, a tenant’s total rent is usually made up of both rent and service charges, which are not separately identifiable.

 DWP will not need to collect separate service charge information for the private rented sector group as DWP will pay the lesser of the total rent or the appropriate Local Housing Allowance.

 8.1 Alternative Payment Arrangements and managing rent arrears

-For more detailed information see the Personal Budgeting Support and Alternative Payment Arrangements guidance.
+More detailed information about Personal Budgeting Support and Alternative Payment Arrangements.

 8.2 Tenant in rent arrears

 Information from third parties such as family members, support workers and the claimant’s landlord, can be considered when assessing a claimant’s ability to manage their finances.

 Personal Budgeting Support and/or an Alternative Payment Arrangement may be deemed appropriate, for those claimants who are not yet in arrears with their rent but who may benefit from advice around managing their Universal Credit award or money management.